liazylee/lip_reading/Literature review/Thesis_lip_reading.md

 Assael et al. introduce "LipNet," an innovative deep learning model for sentence-level lipreading that maps video frames of a speaker’s mouth directly to text without needing manual alignment or segmentation.
-Utilizing spatiotemporal convolutions, recurrent neural networks, and connectionist temporal classification (CTC) loss in an end-to-end training approach, LipNet is evaluated using the GRID corpus—a dataset with simple grammar and limited vocabulary, enhanced with data augmentation techniques like mirroring and frame manipulation.
+Utilizing spatiotemporal convolutions, recurrent neural networks, and connectionist temporal classification (CTC) loss in an end-to-end training approach, LipNet is evaluated using the GRID corpus,a dataset with simple grammar and limited vocabulary, enhanced with data augmentation techniques like mirroring and frame manipulation.
 Achieving a remarkable 95.2% accuracy in sentence-level word prediction, LipNet significantly outperforms experienced human lipreaders and prior models, demonstrating effective generalization across unseen speakers and sensitivity to key phonological features.
 This